Oriental Shorthair vs Persian Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Oriental Shorthair has a typical lifespan of 12-15 years, while Persian Cat lives approximately 12-17 years.
 Health profiles differ significantly between these cats.
 Oriental Shorthair is predisposed to Cardiac Conditions, Genetic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Persian Cat faces its own health challenges including Brachycephalic-Related Issues, Genetic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Persian Cat faces its own health challenges including Brachycephalic-Related Issues, Genetic Conditions, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases.
+Both carry similar predisposition counts, though the specific conditions and their management are different.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health